 State Survey Coordinator-Alaska Division of Agriculture

-Gypsy moths have been positively identified nine times in Alaska since trapping began either through traps or interceptions at ports.
-The most recent trap detection was for the European gypsy moth (EGM) in Fairbanks near an RV park in 2006.
-The most recent interception on a cargo ship was of Asian gypsy moth (AGM) egg masses near Juneau in 2014.
+Gypsy moths have been positively identified nine times since trapping began either through traps or interceptions at ports.
+The most recent trap detection was for the European gypsy moth in Fairbanks near an RV park in 2006.
+The most recent interception on a cargo ship was for Asian gypsy moth near Juneau in 2014.

 European and Asian gypsy moths are both subspecies of a larger species complex.
 They are difficult to distinguish from each other based on appearance yet are very different in certain aspects of their biology.
 Both are unwanted invasive species.